ayman-mezghani/dslab-final-Robust_Journey_Planning/README.md

 The 2018 to 2020 data is available as a Hive table in ORC format on our HDFS system, under `/data/sbb/orc/istdaten`.

-See assignments and exercises of earlier weeks for more information about this data, and the methods to access it.
+See assignments and exercises of earlier weeks for more information about this data, and methods to access it.

 We provide the relevant column descriptions below.
 The full description of the data is available in the opentransportdata.swiss data [istdaten cookbooks](https://opentransportdata.swiss/en/cookbook/actual-data/).